 1 Pair of Jeans or Pants

 Most weekends, I will take one pair of jeans to wear the entire weekend, working my shirts and accessories around that single pair.
-Jeremy and Fred are talking up Outliers on the podcast, which would be the perfect pair of men’s travel pants if jeans aren’t your first choice.
 Plan on bringing them clean and taking them off only to sleep.

 3 Tops: 2 Casual and 1 Dressy

 For Saturday evening, bring a dressier shirt that can still work with jeans.
 Think something you’d wear to a bar or restaurant.
 For men this typically means a collar.
-Ladies, it really depends on your look.
+For women, the shirt depends on your look.

-For Sunday, another causal top or t-shirt is perfect, or a simple, comfortable travel dress.
+On Sunday, plan to wear another causal top or t-shirt or a simple, comfortable travel dress.
 Ladies, be sure you have the exact bra you need for each shirt.

 1 Suit, Dress, or Occassion-Specific Outfit